 By default, the most recent configuration will be recovered.
 Should you desire to recover an older configuration, you will need to enter the block number where it is located on the volume.
 You can find this information in the log of each backup job.

 Please note that restoring the configuration will overwrite the existing one.

-In case tapes were written with encryption, the encryption key file localhost.key must be brought back in place before restoring.
+If possible, the encryption key file localhost.key must be brought back in place before restoring.